-Another safety concern for workers handling bleach is the possibility of bleach mixing with other chemicals, such as ammonia, which can create dangerous gases.
+Another safety concern for workers handling bleach is the possibility of mixing with other chemicals, such as ammonia, which can create dangerous gases.
 When workers inhale these toxic gases, they may develop serious respiratory problems and lung damage.
-Bleach inhalation is especially dangerous for individuals who have a compromised respiratory system, including those with asthma, allergies, or chronic obstructive pulmonary disease (COPD).
+Inhalation is especially dangerous for individuals who have a compromised respiratory system, including those with asthma, allergies, or chronic obstructive pulmonary disease (COPD).
 Some toxic gases become fatal when inhaled.

 All workers have the right to safe working conditions.
 Some of the protections that should be taken when bleach is used at the workplace include:

 - Using bleach only when a less dangerous product is unavailable